intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Device Data.md

 - **master data** - the core data needed to uniquely define the other datasets, includign data and metadata for customers, sites, partners, suppliers, personnel, products and services.
 This includes product metadata from vendors.
 Data in this dataset is changed very infrequently.

-### Trackable Items (devices, components, assemblies)
+### Trackable Devices (devices, components, assemblies)

-Trackable items are composites made of the following types:
+Trackable devices are composites made of the following types:

 - **component** - a device component which needs to identified and tracked is considered to be a trackable item.
 This includes device controllers and MOSFET boards.